-At just £30/$30, this is one of the cheapest streamers around.
-And it's a decent little device, and if you don't have a 4K TV, its 1080p resolution is all you need.
+At just £30/$30, this is one of the cheapest video streaming devices around.
+Chromecast is a decent little device and if you don't have a 4K TV, its 1080p resolution is all you need.
 You can 'cast' Netflix, BBC iPlayer, ITV Player, All 4, My5 and Now TV, along with Google Play Movies and YouTube TV.
 On the music front, Spotify, TuneIn and Tidal are all catered for.
 The big absentee?
 Amazon Prime Video.
-You have to control it from your phone or tablet, so it's a different proposition from most of the streamers here.
+You have to control Google Chromecast from your phone or tablet, so it's a different proposition from most of the streamers here.
 But it does what it does very well indeed.

 Read the full review: Google Chromecast (2018)